oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/need-help/need-help.md

 1. To get the most complete and updated information about LiveLabs workshops, read this LiveLabs Step by Step guide.

-2. To make sure your workshop follows all LiveLabs standards, read this [Self QA checklist](https://objectstorage.us-ashburn-1.oraclecloud.com/p/MKKRgodQ0WIIgL_R3QCgCRWCg30g22bXgxCdMk3YeKClB1238ZJXdau_Jsri0nzP/n/c4u04/b/qa-form/o/QA.docx).
+2. To make sure your workshop follows all LiveLabs standards.

 ## Option 2: Send an Email